Glossary

 Dual-Aspect Monism

-Reality is one substance seen in two ways: frequency domain (interior, analytic, not ordered by geometric time) and spacetime domain (exterior, dynamic, geometric).
-Two orthogonal aspects of a unified recursive identity.
+Reality is one structure seen in two orthogonal, isomorphic ways: frequency domain and geometric domain.
+These are not separate substances but two simultaneous aspects of a unified recursive identity.

 Emergence